Metric-affine cosmological models and the inverse problem of the calculus of variations. Part II: Variational bootstrapping of the $\Lambda$CDM model: Cosmological symmetry

 As discussed in \cite{Hohmann:2019fvf}, when saying that a given tensor field $\tensi{T}$ presents a symmetry, one means that our manifold is equipped with a certain group action

 smooth over its second variable, and that $\tensi{T}$ is invariant under this group action in the sense that

-When $G$ is a Lie group, it is usually more convenient to study this notion of symmetry in terms of the infinitesimal action of the symmetry group.
-Let us denote by $\mathfrak{g}$ the Lie algebra of $G$ and by $X_\xi$ the generating vector field for a given $\xi\in\mathfrak{g}$\footnote{\emph{i.e.} $X_\xi$ is the vector field whose integral curves are given by the flow of $\Phi$ in the sense that, given a point $p\in\man$, the integral curve of $X_\xi$ through $p$ is where $\exp$ is the exponential map.}, if a tensor $\tensi{T}$ is symmetric in the sense of \eqref{eq:sym} then
+When $G$ is a Lie group, it is usually more convenient to study this notion of symmetry in terms of its infinitesimal generators.
+Let us denote by $\mathfrak{g}$ the Lie algebra of $G$ and by $X_\xi$ the generating vector field (on $M$), corresponding to a given $\xi\in\mathfrak{g}$\footnote{Technically, this means that $X_\xi$ is the vector field on $M$, whose integral curves are given by the flow of $\Phi$, \emph{i.e.}, at any point $p\in\man$, the integral curve of $X_\xi$ through $p$ is where $\exp: \mathfrak{g} \to G$ is the exponential map.}.
+If a tensor field $\tensi{T}$ is invariant under the action of $G$, then

 where $\Lie$ denotes the Lie derivative.